SourceVietnam news

 • Line Haul Rate: This rate is determined by the distance traveled and covers the cost of transporting containers between two specific points.
 It represents the primary expense associated with the long-haul movement of goods.

-• Chassis Usage Fee: This charge applies to the use of a chassis during the cargo transportation process.
-It compensates for the rental and maintenance of the chassis, which is essential for carrying shipping containers.
+• Chassis Usage Fee: This charge applies to using a chassis during the cargo transportation process.
+It compensates for the rental and maintenance of the chassis, which is essential for carrying drayage shipping containers.

 • Congestion Fee: This fee is levied when congestion at ports or terminals causes delays in the handling of cargo.
 It compensates for the additional time and resources needed to manage delays due to heavy traffic or operational bottlenecks.

-• Special Handling Charges: These additional fees are applied when special handling or equipment is needed for cargo that is hazardous, refrigerated, or overweight.
-They account for the extra resources and precautions required to manage such specialized shipments.
+• Special Handling Charges: These additional fees are applied when special handling or equipment is needed for hazardous, refrigerated, or overweight cargo.
+They account for the extra resources and precautions to manage such specialized shipments.

 Why is it important to understand drayage costs and charges?